gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 PP: in the Labour Party, well, do you think we should grow the state?
 Oh, yes, we should grow the state.
 It's such an unusual way of thinking about things.

+**************************

-PP: So I don't think that the...
-I don't think that the nature of a state has anything to do with the size of a state.
-I personally think you're better off with probably about, you know, 30% of GDP as the state.
+PP: So I don't think that the nature of a state has anything to do with the size of a state.
+I personally think you're better off with probably about 30% of GDP as the state.
 It's pretty much the same in Hungary, I think it's 35% here.
 Pretty small state.
-Again, enormous irony, because most people

-PP: Hungary is some autocracy that's ruled over by, you know, some sort of a King Orban or something like that.
+Again, enormous irony, because most people think Hungary is some autocracy that's ruled over by King Orban or something like that.
 The state's much smaller here.
 The income tax rate is 15%.
-So, and yet, at the same time, I think that the Hungarian state bills itself as a more interventionist state than the British state.

-PP: In terms of intervening in certain markets.
+So, and yet, at the same time, I think that the Hungarian state bills itself as a more interventionist state than the British state in terms of intervening in certain markets.
 So I don't think the nature of the state is the same as the size of the state, and I... in response to what would it look like without the state, I think you were... that's noble, savage thinking, because I think states are inherent in human society.

-**************************

-GC: Reading your book, I was occasionally thinking of Renee Girard.
-And your recent comments bring that to mind.
+GC: Reading your book, I was occasionally thinking of René Girard.
+And your recent comments brought that to mind.
 In particular, he does an analysis of Troilus and Cressida, where Ulysses gives a speech where he says, now that hierarchies are overthrown...
 I'm going from memory here, so this isn't word for word, but now everything's chaotic.
 And what Girard shows, I think, is that the attempt to overturn all hierarchies does not result in society where everyone is equal.
 What it results in